Beoplay Eleven vs Beo Grace – what is the difference? And which should you choose?

 | Wireless charging | Yes, Qi charging of the case | Yes, Qi charging of the case |

-Conclusion – which one should you choose?
+Conclusion – which should you choose?

-Beoplay Eleven is the sensible premium choice.
+Beoplay Eleven is the obvious premium choice for most people.